MariaHochstoeger/maths-game/README.md

     - The answer provided by the user gets validated.
     - Should the user enter no or an invalid input, an error message gets displayed, explaining which kind of input is valid.
     - The question gets repeated until a valid input is entered.

+    - Note: Acceptable input for add, subtract and multiply questions is an integer.
+Acceptable input for divide questions is either a float or an integer, which will be rounded to 1 decimal place.
+This choice was made since it is more intuitive for a user to answer a question such as "5 / 5 = ?" with "1" rather than "1.0".
+Should the question be e.g. "10 / 9 = ?", then the answer "1" would be incorrect, since the integer "1" would be rounded to the float "1.0" which is incorrect.
+The correct answer would be "1.1".

     ![Question with invalid answers](assets/images/readme-images/answer-validation.png)